Oskar Dap, TO SOMEWHERE ELSE from the series We are all immigrants, 2019, digital print , 61 x 45 cm, courtesy of the artist

 Biography

 Christopher Schmitt is a lens-based artist residing in Centretown, Ottawa.
 His research interest is humanity’s relationship with the land within the lens of technology that has become inextricably connected to our lives.
-Schmitt’s work is informed through his career of 30+ years in high-tech, including 15 years in Ottawa, and a deep interest in science and technology.
+Schmitt’s work is informed through his career of more than 30 years in high-tech, including 15 years in Ottawa, and a deep interest in science and technology.
 Schmitt has a Photographic Arts and Production Diploma from the School of the Photographic Arts: Ottawa (SPAO) and recently completed residencies at SPAO, for which he received the Sphinx Bursary (2021), and at the Ingenium Research Institute, for which he received a grant from the City of Ottawa’s Creation and Production Fund for professional artists (2022).
 His photographs have appeared in Do It for the Grain, PhotoED Magazine, and OPAL Magazine, and are held in private collections.
 Schmitt’s Convergence series was mentioned in The Download, MIT’s Technology Review newsletter.

 Pansee Atta – we liberate one another